 TDAI’s new home in renovated Pomerene Hall opened August 21, marking the exciting rebirth of a campus landmark that opened in 1922 as the Women’s Building.
 Below is a glimpse at the remarkable transformation designed around creating a hub for collaborative innovation in data science and analytics.

 The centerpiece of the renovated Pomerene Hall is a three-story Grand Atrium, the primary connection point to all levels of the building and a beautiful space for hosting events.
 It features a large glass wall, original brick walls, 2nd and 3rd floor balconies with study spaces, movable seating for up to 50 people, and an original Sol LeWitt wall drawing that soars from floor to ceiling.

 What was originally the university’s first women’s gymnasium has been transformed into an unprecedented environment for both teaching and research.
 The two-story space will house three state-of-the-art labs for building hardware, testing software, and conducting large-scale visualization analysis and data simulations.
 In addition to adaptive team environments, interactive displays, and glass boards, the Ideation Zone also features a bartop area and a large open space perfect for workshops and gatherings.

 Shown at right: The gymnasium space in 1932

-A research space designed for quiet, individual work will feature separate workstations that minimize distractions.
+A research space designed for quiet, individual work features separate workstations that minimize distractions.

 Huddle Rooms in the Quiet Space and elsewhere in the building are outfitted with glass boards, videoconferencing, and modular furniture for groups of two to six to gather for impromptu discussions or scheduled meetings.